kajet300/kajet300.github.io/languages/c.md

 permalink: /languages/c/
 image: https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/C.png
 description: |
-  C (pronounced / ˈ s iː / - like the letter c) [6] is a general-purpose programming language.It was created in the 1970s by Dennis Ritchie and remains very widely used and influential.
-By design, C's features cleanly reflect the capabilities of the targeted CPUs.It has found lasting use in operating systems code (especially in kernels [7]), device drivers, and protocol stacks, but its use ...
+  What is C Programming Langauge?
+C is a general-purpose programming language that is extremely popular, simple, and flexible to use.
+It is a structured programming language that is machine-independent and extensively used to write various applications, Operating Systems like Windows, and many other complex programs like Oracle database, Git, Python interpreter, and more.
 ---

 ![Logo](https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/C.png)